sadityakumar9211/todofirst-nlp/README.md

 > TodoFirst is a NLP based To do list application which smartly recognises the deadline for a task and displays it in the application.

+## Other features
+ - reorder the tasks
+ - edit the task details
+ - task priority

 ## Getting Started

 First, run the development server: